tensorflow/docs/site/en/install/source_windows.md

 See the Windows [GPU support](./gpu.md) guide to install the drivers and additional software required to run TensorFlow on a GPU.

-Note: This is only for 2.10 or earlier.
-2.11 or later versions does support GPU on Windows
+Note: This is only for 2.10 or earlier versions, 2.11 or later versions does not support GPU on native-Windows

 ### Download the TensorFlow source code